mgganeshguptha-source/rag-chatbot/README.md

 **Solution**:
 1. Verify the folder ID is correct
-2. Ensure the folder contains `.txt` files
+2. Ensure the folder contains supported files (TXT, PDF, or JPG)
 3. Check that the service account has access to the folder
 4. Make sure the folder is shared with the service account email